All Episodes

 The Russians gave the phony dossier.

-Now the question is did the phony dossier was that used to in a Pfizer court to get a warrant against Donald Trump?
+Now, the question is: did the phony dossier used in a FISA court to get a warrant against Donald Trump?

-In other words, this is bought and paid for Clinton lies to manipulate, just like she rigged the primary, she was trying to rig the general election.
+In other words, this is bought and clay paid for Clinton lies to manipulate, just like she rigged the primary, she was trying to rig the general election, just like she rigged the email server scandal with Loretta Lynch and James Comey in the meeting on the tarmac.

 Everything with the Clintons is fixed.